Reaching Consensus in the XRP Ledger

 Every participant’s top priority is correctness.
 They must first enforce the rules to be sure nothing violates the integrity of the shared ledger.
 For example, a transaction that is not properly signed must never be processed (even if other participants want to be processed).
 However, every honest participant’s second priority is agreement.
 A network with possible double spends has no utility at all.
 Agreement is facilitated by the fact that every honest participant values it above everything but correctness.

 A consensus round is an attempt to agree on a group of transactions so they can be processed.
 A consensus round starts with each participant who wishes to do so taking an initial position.
-This is the set of valid transactions they have witnessed.
+This is the set of valid transactions they have seen.

 Participants then “avalanche” to consensus: If a particular transaction does not have majority support, participants agree to defer that transaction.
 If a particular transaction does have majority support, participants agree to include the transaction.
 Thus slight majorities rapidly become full support and slight minorities rapidly become universal rejection from the current round.